AsimShakour/starship-todo/README.md

 ## Live Coding

-- Load the list from a JSON Object.
+- Load the initial list from JSON file or Javascript object.
-- Use text input and button to add a new item to the Todo list.
+- Use the text input and button to add a new item to the Todo list.
 - Add a button next to each item in order to delete that item from the list.
 - Separeate the list to a separate component.
 - Style the list: Remove bullets and place the delete button to the right of the row.
-- Optimize rendering of list items with React.memo
+- Optimize rendering of the list items with React.memo